 After the burns at Fort Jackson, we sampled additional fires throughout South Carolina on 7, 8, and 10 November (Georgetown, Francis Marion, and Bamberg Fires, respectively).
-Due to transit time the Twin Otter typically arrived after the fire had been in progress for 0.5 to 1.0 h (ground-based sampling was not feasible due to long travel times and short notice).
+Due to transit time the Twin Otter typically arrived after the fire had been in progress for 0.5 to 1.0 h (groundbased sampling was not feasible due to long travel times and short notice).
 The airborne sampling of these fires initially focused on the source emissions.
-After ~1-1.5 h of repeatedly sampling the source, we would then cross the plume at increasingly large downwind distances until it could not be differentiated from background air.
+After $\sim 1-1.5$ h of repeatedly sampling the source, we would then cross the plume at increasingly large downwind distances until it could not be differentiated from background air.
 We then repeated the crossing pattern in reverse order or returned directly to the source approximately along the plume center-line depending on conditions (Fig. 4).
-The plumes from these three fires also diluted rapidly in the boundary layer to form broad "cone-shaped" plumes under the influence of light and variable winds.
-Estimated times since emission, or smoke "ages", were calculated for all the downwind samples by first calculating the average wind speed from the AIMMS-20 for incremental altitude bins of 100 m a.s.l.
+The plumes from these three fires diluted rapidly, like the Fort Jackson plumes for similar reasons, and formed broad "cone-shaped" plumes in the boundary layer.
+Estimated times since emission, or smoke "ages", were calculated for all the downwind samples by first calculating the average wind speed from the AIMMS-20 for incremental altitude bins of 100 m a.m.s.l.
 The smoke sample distance from the plume source was then divided by the average wind speed at the sample altitude, as shown in Eq.
 (3).
-The majority of the uncertainty is in the wind speed variability, which was typically ~28 %.
+The majority of the uncertainty is in the wind speed variability, which was typically $\sim 28\%$.

-Time Since Emission =

-$$\frac{\text{Sample distance from source (m)}}{\text{Wind speed (at sample altitude, ms}^{-1})}$$
+Time Since Emission= $$\frac{\text{Sample distance from source (m)}}{\text{Wind speed (at sample altitude, m s}^{-1})} (3)$$

-(3)